As an entirely voluntary organisation we rely on our fantastic committee members donating their time.

-The committee consists of two parts: core members, who each have defined responsibilities (e.g. website, events etc) and advisory members, who typically provide a link between winSTEMplym and other local companies or organisations.
+The committee consists of two parts: core members, who attend each committee meeting (every 6 weeks) and take on actions that enable WISP to run; and advisory members, who typically provide advice and/or a link between WISP and other local companies or organisations.

 You can find out about all of our committee members below.

 She now has over 15 years experience in the construction industry and qualified as an Architect in 2013, following 7 years at university.
 Her particular passions are residential works, community projects and works to existing buildings as these present some of the greatest problems to overcome and are the most rewarding in terms of fulfilling user and place led designs.

 Now, as a mother of two and the managing director of her own company, AJ Architects, she aims to inspire future generations through STEM and WISP, including her two daughters, that with hard work and dedication anything is possible…and most importantly enjoyable!

 By getting involved with WISP Becky hopes to be able to encourage and inspire more young women into technology and other STEM roles, and to help provide the support they need to continue in their careers.

 Lorna is a Mechanical Engineer working at Babcock International based in Devonport, Plymouth.
 From a young age, Lorna has helped her dad when he was fixing his cars and going to car shows; this enabled her to pursue a career in engineering.

 Vanessa is a Programmer/Analyst at Western Power Distribution.
 She always liked maths at school but it was a science teacher who told her she’d be good at physics.
 This inspired her to take the subject at University where she learnt some basic programming which led her to becoming a programmer.